-Selected essays by Ellen G. White; analytical and systematic approaches.
-Present status of theory and practice of Seventh-day Adventist education.
+The use of analytic and systematic approaches in examining the past and present status of theory and practice of Seventh-day Adventist education.

 EDFO 651 Models for Education (4)

 Opportunity to construct a written description of education for ideal conditions.
 Classic utopian plans for education.